manishemi/manishemi.github.io/_posts/2021-05-02-Transformer.md

 dk, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients .
 To counteract this effect, we scale the dot products by (1 / √dk)

-Assume that the components of q and k are independent random variables with mean 0 and variance 1.
+To illustrate why the dot products get large, assume that the components of q and k are independent random variables with mean 0 and variance 1.
 Then their dot product has mean 0 and variance dk